micdr93/dublinstreetartp1/README.md

 I have used validator and used various devices (desktop, ios, android) to test the responsiveness using different browsers (chrome, safari, brave)

-I found that the size of the Youtube preview fits nicely on mobile however it is too small on desktop.
+I found that the size of the Youtube preview fits nicely on mobile however it was too small on desktop.
+I fixed this by removing some overlapping code that was causing this issuse.

 I have had a little trouble trouble trying to get the images to center nicely on the gallery page on desktop where as on mobile they center nicely.
+I managed to fix this by removing CSS that was conflicting and causing this issue.

 ### Validator Testing

 - HTML